-- (1) Local school administrative units in North Carolina shall provide or cause to be provided a free appropriate education for all students recommended for a long-term suspension; - (2) Each student recommended for long-term suspension shall receive a multidisciplinary assessment and evaluation to (i) ascertain his or her educational history, needs, and special learning problems and (ii) assess the risk the child poses to staff and other students.
-The assessment and evaluation shall include feedback and recommendations from local mental health and juvenile justice professionals; - (3) An individualized education and service plan shall be developed for all students recommended for long-term suspension by a committee that includes education, mental health, and juvenile justice professionals, the child's parent or guardian, and any other person the committee deems appropriate.
-The chair of the Juvenile Crime Prevention Council or a designee shall serve as chair of the committee; - (4) All efforts shall be made to reduce the risk the child poses to staff and other students and to allow the child to continue his or her education in his or her regular school without disruption.
-These efforts shall include the provision of related services and interventions from other agencies when deemed necessary by the committee; - (5) During the first 10 days of suspension, the local school administrative unit shall place the student recommended for suspension in a diagnostic setting for purposes of ensuring there is no disruption to his or her education and to complete the assessment process; - (6) The local education agency shall contract with private or public agencies if an appropriate education cannot be provided within the school system.
-Funds appropriated to a local school administrative unit for the education of the child shall be used to pay for the program in which the child is placed. - (7) The child's parent or guardian shall have the right to appeal the recommendation for the long-term suspension or any placement decision made by the local school administrative unit; - (8) No child shall be rejected for education and services by a local school administrative unit unless a District Court Judge places the child in a juvenile justice program or facility.
+- (1) Local school administrative units in North Carolina shall provide or cause to be provided a free appropriate education for all students recommended for a long-term suspension. - (2) Each student recommended for long-term suspension shall receive a multidisciplinary assessment and evaluation to (i) ascertain his or her educational history, needs, and special learning problems and (ii) assess the risk the child poses to staff and other students.
+The assessment and evaluation shall include feedback and recommendations from local mental health and juvenile justice professionals. - (3) An individualized education and service plan shall be developed for all students recommended for long-term suspension by a committee that includes education, mental health, and juvenile justice professionals, the child's parent or guardian, and any other person the committee deems appropriate.
+The chair of the Juvenile Crime Prevention Council or a designee shall serve as chair of the committee. - (4) All efforts shall be made to reduce the risk the child poses to staff and other students and to allow the child to continue his or her education in his or her regular school without disruption.
+These efforts shall include the provision of related services and interventions from other agencies when deemed necessary by the committee. - (5) During the first 10 days of suspension, the local school administrative unit shall place the student recommended for suspension in a diagnostic setting for purposes of ensuring there is no disruption to his or her education and to complete the assessment process. - (6) The local education agency shall contract with private or public agencies if an appropriate education cannot be provided within the school system.
+Funds appropriated to a local school administrative unit for the education of the child shall be used to pay for the program in which the child is placed. - (7) The child's parent or guardian shall have the right to appeal the recommendation for the long-term suspension or any placement decision made by the local school administrative unit. - (8) No child shall be rejected for education and services by a local school administrative unit unless a district court judge places the child in a juvenile justice program or facility.
 In that circumstance, the Department of Juvenile Justice and Delinquency Prevention is responsible for providing the child's education.

 SECTION 3.
-The Department of Public Instruction shall report to the Joint Legislative Commission on Governmental Operations and the Joint Legislative Education Oversight Committee prior to January 1, 2004, on the plan it developed, the beginning with the 2004-2005 school year to ensure that students recommended for long-term suspension receive a free and appropriate education.
+The Department of Public Instruction shall report to the Joint Legislative Commission on Governmental Operations and the Joint Legislative Education Oversight Committee prior to April 15, 2004, on the plan it developed, the cost of implementing the plan beginning with the 2004-2005 school year, and any statutory changes necessary to implement the plan.
+1

-1 cost of implementing the plan beginning with the 2004-2005 school year, and any 2 statutory changes necessary to implement the plan.
-3 SECTION 4.
-It is the intent of the General Assembly to implement a plan 4 beginning with the 2004-2005 school year to ensure that students recommended for
+SECTION 4.
+It is the intent of the General Assembly to implement a plan beginning with the 2004-2005 school year to ensure that students recommended for long-term suspension receive a free and appropriate education.